Our Sustainability Skills symbols are a visual tool designed

 olive

-Vegetable-tanned buffalo leather with an oiled surface and irregular texture.
-The colour will darken gradually and with exposure to sunlight.
-The leather gets softer with wear and may stretch.
-Sturdier than other leathers as a result of the material’s relative thickness.
+Vegetable-tanned buffalo leather sourced from an Italian (Tuscany) supplier.
+Features an oiled surface and irregular texture.
+The color will get darker with wear and exposure to sunlight.
+It gets softer with use and may stretch.
+It is sturdier than other leathers as a result of its thickness.

 black